I absolutely LOVE homeschool conventions. I’ve literally been to dozens over the years.

 Pray a lot.
 I mean, a lot.
 Ask God to guide you and help you to know how you need to grow this year and what you need to know more about.
 I promise you, you will not leave a convention having learned whatever you came in after.
 God always has other plans for us!
 Be ready for what He has for you.

 Plan to stay as close as possible.
 Every time I talk to someone who drives in from a friend’s house 30 minutes away, they regret the choice.
 If you can at all possibly swing it, stay at the hotel where the event is being hosted.
 You will need the extra time that you wasted finding your car, driving, and relocating each day to process what you are learning.
-This is even true for me after 17 conventions.
+This is true for me after so many conventions.
 I need time to unwind at night and even sometimes in the afternoon.
 I want my hotel room to be right there.

 Evaluate your current curriculum.
 If you are already homeschooling, make a list of everything you are using this year.
 I typically make columns for each child.
 Then, note how you feel about it and how your child feels about it.
 Is it working?
 Does it need to be replaced?
+(Hint: you can do this in our free convention notebook below.)

 Make a wish list of items to see.
 Note the word “wish.”
 This is your golden opportunity to get your hands on some of that curriculum that you’ve never seen in person.
 If you make a list, you will be far less likely to feel so overwhelmed by the possibilities.
 Oh, and be sure to include in your list any items that you determined should be replaced when you evaluated your curriculum.